stuebersystems/doc.quattropod.en/docs/standard/firmware-reinstall.md

 ![run install.bat as administrator](/assets/img/T01.install.bat.png)

-* When the following security message appears, select 'Install':
+* When the following security message appears, select `Install`:

 ![Click Install to install the drivers](/assets/img/install_drivers.jpg)

 ## Switch Transmitter into **Update Mode**.

-* To put the transmitter into **Update Mode**, simply press and hold the 'Page Button' (1), then connect the transmitter's USB cable to a USB port on your 'computer' (2).
+* To put the transmitter into **Update Mode**, simply press and hold the `Page Button` (1), then connect the transmitter`s USB cable to a USB port on your `computer` (2).
 After one second you can release the side button.

 ![Set transmitter to update mode](/assets/img/QuattroPod_TX_Update-Mode.jpg)

 ### Install Latest Firmware {#T01_install_latest_fw}

-* In the folder 'QuattroPod.T01.Repair.Tool' execute the file **EZCastUpdate.exe**.
+* In the folder `QuattroPod.T01.Repair.Tool` execute the file **EZCastUpdate.exe**.

 ![Run EZCastUpdate.exe](/assets/img/T01.Repair_Tool_Update.exe.png)

 The following window appears.
-If the QuattroPod receiver is successfully in update mode, the status 'Device connected' is displayed in the tool:
+If the QuattroPod receiver is successfully in update mode, the status `Device connected` is displayed in the tool:

 * Select `Download` to download the latest firmware.